-As at 30 September 2019, NAB had issued one social bond aligned to ICMA's Social Bond Guidance with proceeds earmarked for financing/refinancing a portfolio of organisations across Australia that hold the Employer of Choice for Gender Equality citations from the WGEA.
-Financing a portfolio of organisations that demonstrate leading practices with respect to workplace gender equality is consistent with our alignment to the UN SDG regarding gender equality as well as Australia's commitment to the UN CEDAW.
+As at 30 September 2020, NAB had issued one social bond aligned to ICMA's Social Bond Guidance with proceeds earmarked for financing/refinancing a portfolio of organisations across Australia that hold the Employer of Choice for Gender Equality (EOCGE) citations from the Workplace Gender Equality Agency (WGEA).
+Financing a portfolio of organisations that demonstrate leading practices with respect to workplace gender equality is consistent with our alignment to the UN SDG regarding gender equality.

 NAB AUD Social Bond (Gender Equality)

 Format Fixed Rate MTNs

 Issue Amount A\$500 million

 Pricing Date 17 March 2017

 Final Maturity Date 24 March 2022

 ISIN AU3CB0243459

 Assurance In alignment with the ICMA's Social Bond Guidance and GBP 2016, with a second party opinion provided by Sustainalytics and financial assurance by EY.

-Use of Proceeds: Proceeds used for financing/refinancing a portfolio of organisations with current EOCGE citations from the WGEA.
+Use of Proceeds Proceeds used for financing/refinancing a portfolio of organisations with current EOCGE citations from the WGEA.

-Additional information about NAB Green, Climate and Social Bonds can be found on the NAB Capital & Funding webpage for Green and SRI Bonds.
+Additional information about NAB Green and Social Bonds can be found on the NAB Capital & Funding webpage.